 However, panicking about the pressure of keeping up with the repayments, Bet fled and was found by Alec in Torremolinos three months later.

 Bet and Alec Gilroy 1987-1992

-After tracking her down to Spain, Alec proposed he and Bet got married so she could continue to run the Rovers and not worry about the debt.
+After tracking her down to Spain, Alec proposed he and Bet got married so she could continue to run the Coronation Street pub Rovers Return and not worry about the debt.

 Not the most romantic of proposals, but Bet agreed and the pair were wed a year later.

 Things ticked along until 1992 when Alec was offered his dream job in Southampton.
 Bet agreed to go at first and Newton and Ridley bought back the licence, but Bet found she couldn’t leave and Alec departed alone.

 Bet Gilroy 1992-1995

 The brewery took Bet back on as manageress, but in 1995 decided they wanted to sell the whole pub and Bet could not afford to buy it.

 She begged her friend Rita Tanner (Barbara Knox) to lend her the cash and though Rita was tempted, she refused the offer.